-2.5.1 Survey Administration and ID Variables
+2.5.1 Survey Administration Variables

-2.5.1.1 Person Identifiers (DUID - DUPERSID)
+2.5.1.1 Person Identifiers (DUID, PID, DUPERSID)

-The dwelling unit ID (DUID) is a 5-digit random number assigned after the case was sampled for MEPS.
-The 3-digit person number (PID) uniquely identifies each person within the dwelling unit.
-The 8-character variable DUPERSID uniquely identifies each person represented on the file and is the combination of the variables DUID and PID.
-For detailed information on dwelling units and families, please refer to the documentation for the 1999 Full Year Population Characteristics File or to the definitions listed in Attachment 1.
+The dwelling unit ID (DUID) is a five-digit random number assigned after the case was sampled for MEPS.
+The three-digit person number (PID) uniquely identifies each person within the dwelling unit.
+The eight-character variable DUPERSID uniquely identifies each person represented on the file and is the combination of the variables DUID and PID.
+For detailed information on dwelling units and families, please refer to the documentation for the 2000 Full Year Population Characteristics File.

-2.5.1.2 Record Identifiers (EVNTIDX - FFEEIDX)
+2.5.1.2 Record Identifiers (EVNTIDX, FFEEIDX)

-EVNTIDX uniquely identifies each outpatient event (i.e. each record on the outpatient file) and is the variable required to linking outpatient events to data files containing details on conditions and/or prescribed medicines (MEPS 1999 Medical Condition file and MEPS 1999 Prescribed Medicine file; respectively).
-For details on linking see Section 5.0 or the MEPS 1999 Appendix file.
+EVNTIDX uniquely identifies each outpatient event (i.e., each record on the outpatient file) and is the variable required to link outpatient events to data files containing details on conditions and/or prescribed medicines (MEPS 2000 Medical Condition file and MEPS 2000 Prescribed Medicine file, respectively).
+For details on linking see Section 5.0 or the MEPS 2000 Appendix File, HC-051I.

-FFEEIDX uniquely identifies a flat fee group, that is, all events that were part of a flat fee payment situation.
+FFEEIDX is a constructed variable that uniquely identifies a flat fee group, that is, all events that were part of a flat fee payment situation.
 For example, if a patient receives stitches in an outpatient visit and comes back to have the stitches removed ten days later in a follow-up outpatient visit, both visits are covered under one flat fee dollar amount.
-These two events (the initial outpatient visit and the subsequent outpatient visit) have the same value for FFEEIDX.
-Please note that FFEEIDX should be used to link up all MEPS event files (excluding prescribed medicines) in order to determine the full set of events that are part of a flat fee group.
+These two events (the initial outpatient visit and the subsequent outpatient visit) would have the same value for FFEEIDX.

-2.5.1.3 Record Indicators (EVENTRN - OPR2FLAG)
+2.5.1.3 Record Indicator (EVENTRN)

-EVENTRN indicates the round in which the outpatient event was first reported.
-Please note: Rounds 3 (Round 2 for some cases, see OPR2FLAG), 4, and 5 are associated with MEPS survey data collected from Panel 3.
-Likewise, Round 1, 2, and 3 are associated with data collected from Panel 4.
+EVENTRN indicates the round in which the outpatient event was reported.
+Please note: Rounds 3, 4, and 5 are associated with MEPS survey data collected from Panel 4.
+Likewise, Round 1, 2, and 3 are associated with data collected from Panel 5.